 "Apartment C14," Smith replied calmly.
-"About a hundred gallons of gasoline, a hundred pounds of flour scattered around or balanced on the printer, some cotton waste, and all the other combustibles I could find.
+"About a hundred gallons of gasoline, a hundred pounds of could find.
 And there's gas in some of the other basements, too.
 Took me all night to set it up."

 "Shit!"
 Buckley slid into the car and slammed the door; Smith removed his elbow from the car's roof.